racenis/tram-sdk/README.md

 ## To-do list

+#### Should do soonest
+- Add a thing that lets you see how many things are in the loader queues
+- Add a deactivation callback to triggers

 #### Should do sooner
 - Keybinding menu
 - Graphics menu
+- Add a prefix to all header guards
+- Add screen clear color to render
+- Add font definitions to Ext::Menu
+- Add a better way to register entities
+	- Could be a static method 'REGISTER' for each entity type
+- Rewrite MaterialInfo
+	- Automatically add .list extension to filename
+	- Automatically add /data/ directory prefix to filename
+	- Add a header
+- Put all cells in a seperate directory
+	- Like it is done with sprites, models, animations, etc.
+- Replace header in worldcell files
+	- Should be like in model/animation/etc. files

 #### Should do later
 - Models with different sets of materials